 - 1/2 teaspoon red pepper flakes or Mrs. Dash "Extra Spicy"

-Add oil, salt, mushrooms, onion and garlic to a large frying pan.
+Add oil or filtered water, salt or sumac, mushrooms, onion and garlic to a large frying pan.
 Cook on medium heat until onions are transparent.

 Add tamari, black pepper and purified water and bring to a slow boil.